-In Figure 3-5, we visualize a word cloud of the 100 most frequent words in the populist articles (colored with darker blue).
+In the next graph (Graph 4), we visualize a word cloud of the 100 most frequent words in the populist articles (colored with darker blue).
 Among the most frequent words we see the words "government", "syriza", and "ukraine".
 Also visible, although less frequent is the word "mitsotaki" as well as the words "president" and "politics".